 The process described above has enabled us to construct a subgrid-scale model for each cell.
 Since each fluid state variable varies as a simple parabola inside a cell, this subgrid-scale model cannot possibly describe subgrid-scale turbulent motions.
 To perform that function, the model would have to be augmented by the addition of one or more new state variables, such as a subgrid-scale turbulent kinetic energy variable, which could also be given an interpolation parabola within the cell.
-Nevertheless, our demand that the structure of a velocity component within a cell be no more complicated than a parabola, and our constraints on that parabola, provide a powerful mechanism to dissipate kinetic energy of small-scale motions unresolvable or marginally resolvable on our grid into heat.
+Nevertheless, our demand that the structure of a velocity component within a cell be no more complicated than a parabola, and our constraints on that parabola, provide a powerful mechanism to dissipate kinetic energy of smallscale motions unresolvable or marginally resolvable on our grid into heat.
 This is one of the important functions of turbulence closure models, especially when incorporated into difference schemes that lack any other method to accomplish this very necessary dissipation.
 In this respect, turbulence models can be used to stabilize otherwise nonlinearly unstable numerical schemes, a role that has nothing to do with turbulence itself and that confuses the purpose and function of a turbulence model.
 As we will see later, with PPM we may compute turbulent flow directly from the Euler equations that govern it, and we accomplish the dissipation of small-scale motions through the truncation errors of our numerical scheme rather than from differencing an explicit viscous diffusion term.
 We take the view that the details of this dissipation are unimportant so long as kinetic energy turning up on the smallest possible scales in our computation is dissipated into heat with no unphysical side effects.
 We presume that in a far more expensive and careful simulation of all relevant physics, this same kinetic energy would be dissipated in any event, and the same amount of heat generated (since total energy is conserved), but the (hopefully unimportant) details on tiny length and time scales would differ.
-The assumption here is that the kinetic energy that appears on scales where the numerical dissipation comes into play has arrived there due to a physical process, such as a turbulent cascade, that is correctly simulated in our calculation based on the Euler equations because it has nothing to do with the molecular viscosity which has been omitted in deriving the Euler equations from the more general Navier-Stokes equations.
+The assumption here is that the kinetic energy that appears on scales where the numerical dissipation comes into play has arrived there due to a physical process, such as a turbulent cascade, that is correctly simulated in our calculation because it has nothing to do with molecular viscosity.

-5. The PPM Approximate Riemann Solver, for the special case of weak waves.
+5. The PPM Approximate Riemann Solver